Last updated on August 18th, 2023 at 06:27 amJump to Recipe

 - Toppings: Add more texture by topping it with a layer of panko crumbs, crushed crackers, or some crispy onion rings!

 Can I make this recipe in the Slow Cooker?

 Absolutely!
 Instead of cooking the spuds on the stovetop, you can easily make this Slow Cooker Mashed Potatoes recipe.
-This gives you an option to utilize other kitchen appliances to focus on other dishes that will require your stovetop.
+This gives you the option to utilize other kitchen appliances to focus on other dishes that will require your stovetop.

 This also becomes extremely helpful during the holidays, and a perfect dish to enjoy.

-Best potatoes to use?
+What type of potatoes are best to use?